 Repeat with the rest of the naans, brushing with butter and keeping warm in the oven as you go.
 It’s worth mentioning that the first naan will likely not turn out great.
 Just like with pancakes, the first one is always a write-off, so don’t be discouraged.

 This Indian Bread is best served warm, straight from the oven onto the table.
-If you want to add a special touch to your Simple Naan Bread, brush it with butter with some added crushed garlic and finely chopped coriander.
+If you want to add a special touch to this Homemade Naan recipe, brush it with butter with some added crushed garlic and finely chopped coriander.

 What To Serve Naan Bread With?